 Monster Hunter aimed at taking the multiplayer scene by storm, much akin to the likes of Phantasy Star Online.
 The game took off in Japan and went on to receive a port for the PlayStation Portable, titled Monster Hunter Freedom, and became even more successful than the original.
 In response to this, Capcom decided to stick to handhelds as their choice of platform for further titles down the line.

 The second generation of Monster Hunter remained on the PlayStation, under the names Monster Hunter Freedom 2 and Monster Hunter Freedom Unite.
-The third and fourth generations went to the Nintendo 3DS for the most part, with the exception of Monster Hunter 3, which initially released for the Wii but was later re-released as Monster Hunter 3 Ultimate for both the Nintendo 3DS and Wii U.
+The third and fourth generations went to the Nintendo 3DS for the most part, with the exception of Monster Hunter 3, which was initially released for the Wii but was later re-released as Monster Hunter 3 Ultimate for both the Nintendo 3DS and Wii U.

 In general, handheld consoles have been more popular in Japan than they have been elsewhere.
 So, when a new Monster Hunter game was announced to release on the tiny 240p screens of the 3DS, there wasn’t as much fanfare in the West.
 This, coupled with the fact that the game was more oriented towards co-op play, made it less than favorable.
-To add to that was the slow grind that the first few hours of the game presented, and someone new to the franchise, it may seem like a slog unless they have someone to show them the ropes.
+To add to that was the slow grind that the first few hours of the game presented, and for someone new to the franchise, it may seem like a slog unless they have someone to show them the ropes.

 In an interview with Eurogamer, Tsujimoto explained why the game just clicked in Japan.